How to lose your developers - Mindmap around software development, what not to do to lose developers

 Developers deliver value through tasks, be it in a staging environment or in production, the final word should be from the users, or the ones that are responsible for the feature.
 It also applies for bug fixes, the one who wrote the bug ticket, should be the one to double-check it and give a positive feedback.

-There is a long journey to fix something or implement something.
+There is a long journey to fix something or implement a new feature.
 It requires communication both with the business and also code wise, then understanding the code that is in place, modifying it and often, add something on top of it.

 It gets worse when the code base is not focused on technical excellence, thus, making the previous steps even harder.
 Highlights the importance of such technical skills to delivery as fast as possible to the business and increase it competitive speed against competitors.

 Let’s say that all the steps have been finished up and the bug or feature has been deployed to staging, on the developer side, it is a lot of expectation because it is the time when the user will see the change and have the chance to play with it.
 This loop should be as short as possible, and not testing practicing test continuously, can potentially leads to: